adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 Javascript is never going to beat the browser at what it does best&mdash;*browsing*.
 We can still give users rich and enhanced experiences without cramming an entire site into one document.

-We should let the browser manage the browsing experience, and spend our time solving *real* user problems.
+We should let the browser manage the browsing experience, and spend our time solving *real* problems.